RamAlapure/HackerrankChallenges/README.md

 # Java-Sample-Projects

-The repository contains some saple java projects which helps to strart learn coding in java form beginer level to advanced.
+The repository contains some sample java projects and Hacker Rank challeges which helps to strart learn coding in java form beginer level to advanced.